 Color and shape are used in such a way that they nestle and wind to create a psychedelic impression.
 To intensify the optical quality, I exploit negative space to enhance the lines and saturation of the materials.
 By playfully teasing out the balance and composition from beginning to end, I allow the piece to realize itself.
 The final outcome is a stabilized representation between determined restriction and unconscious surrender.

-My most recent exploration of work attempts to capture landscapes with fundamental representation.
+My most recent work attempts to capture landscapes with fundamental representation.
 The stars, the moon, and mountains are wonderfully universal.
 I implement a horizontal division and simple shapes to assume a familiar presence.
 By giving context to my obsessive patterning, I can improvise a dreamy setting with only a handful of visual cues.